Updated on November 10, 2021

 In contrast, a tree whose trunk stands partly on the land of two or more coterminous owners belongs to them in common.
 In that situation, no owner has a right to cut down that tree or to cut away the part that extends on his or her land without the consent of other owners, even if the continued existence of the tree or its overhanging branches will cause damage to his or her property.
 However, in certain situations, the damaged co-owner may seek damages against the other co-owner.

 Schorr Law’s real estate attorneys have experience with many issues that adjoining landowners face, including boundary issues, neighbor disputes, easement matters, and encroachments, to name a new.
-To schedule a 30-minute consultation with one of our attorneys, you can contact us by phone at (310) 954-1877, by email at.
+To schedule a 30-minute consultation with one of our attorneys, you can contact us by phone at (310) 954-1877, by email at [email protected], or by filling out the contact form on the right side of the page.
 You can also send us a text to (323) 487-7533.